 The report of the European Commission against Racism and Intolerance (ECRI), published in October 2018, referred to the excessive use of detention in the context of asylum.

-More recently, the practice was also condemned by the UN Committee Against Torture.
+In 2019, the practice was also condemned by the UN Committee Against Torture.
 It expressed concerns on multiple issues, including the excessive use of detention, the absence of individualised assessments as well as little consideration for alternatives to detention, the lack of adequate detention conditions in the relevant facilities, and entry fees charged to external parties at Lisbon airport.
 Among other detention-related observations, the Committee recommended that detention is used only “as a measure of last resort and for as short a period as possible, by ensuring individualised assessments, and promote the application of non-custodial measures”.